Rudra-200/Predict-Pro-Optimizing-Industrial-Operations-through-Predictive-Maintenance/README.md

 6. Memari, M., et al. "Data Fusion and Ensemble Learning for Advanced Anomaly Detection Using Multi-Spectral RGB and Thermal Imaging of Small Wind Turbine Blades."
 Energies, 17.3 (2024): 673.
 7. Mundhe, Y., et al. "PREDICTIVE MAINTENANCE OF SENSOR-BASED WATER PUMP USING MACHINE LEARNING."
 (2024).

+## LICENSE
+ Copyright (C) 2024 Rudra Prasanna Mishra

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.